What is the value in meeting my Compassion child?

 The benefit for the child is very significant.
 For a child in poverty, it is a deep-seated belief that he or she is insignificant, powerless and hopeless.
 That belief perpetuates a poverty of spirit.
 This poverty of spirit, when met with the intense day-to-day realities children face, can be changed only by transformation.
 Nothing says, “You are special, valued, significant or powerful” quite like a visit from a child’s sponsor.
 The surprise is that the sponsor often feels the same message coming back to them from their Compassion child — this interaction is nothing short of a truly sacred encounter.

 Why does Compassion offer Exposure Trips?

-Compassion International has been offering Exposure Trips for more than 25 years, starting in 1986.
+Compassion Canada has been offering Exposure Trips for more than 25 years, starting in 1986.
 It was born in the heart of our president, Barry Slauenwhite, because he understood the transformational power of the sponsor-child relationship for both the child and the sponsor.
 As he pondered how to more deeply engage both the child and the sponsor in this relationship, he concluded that a face-to-face experience would be best.
 The main obstacle to providing such an encounter was sponsors not feeling comfortable planning their own international travel to a developing country and protecting the international staff in our Compassion-assisted countries from being bombarded with individual requests to meet a child.
-The conclusion to the matter is what we now know as an Exposure Trip — a fully planned, carefully designed, cross-cultural experience that is led by a trained international trip leader.
+The conclusion of the matter is what we now know as an Exposure Trip — a fully planned, carefully designed, cross-cultural experience that is led by a trained international trip leader.